 One of the best parts of the day is the volunteers.
 There are volunteers walking around to offer assistance.
 Student volunteers belong to many of the organizations across campus and are there to not only help students move-in but also answer questions about campus life.
 These volunteers typically have carts and will assist with unloading cars, moving items, giving directions, providing refreshments and other move-in related tasks, and providing information about getting involved on campus.

-On August 20th, FAU holds the annual Freshman Convocation.
+On August 18th, FAU holds the annual Freshman Convocation.
 Freshman Convocation is a freshman’s official welcome to Florida Atlantic University.
-Freshman who attend receives a blue and silver graduation cord, one that can be worn if a student remains at FAU for all 4 years of college.
+Freshmen who attend receive a blue and silver graduation cord, one that can be worn if a student remains at FAU for all 4 years of college.
 More information about Freshman Convocation can be found here.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Sign up for other great tips at haveuheard.com.
 New to HUH, here is how to use the site.